-The Priority Filing Period is October 1st to March 2nd.
+The Priority Filing Period is from October 1st to March 2nd.
 Every year that students plan to attend college, they should apply for financial aid as soon as the forms are available.
-The deadline for a 2022/23 Cal Grant is March 2, 2022.
-In addition to the FAFSA, a school-certified Cal Grant GPA must also be submitted by the priority deadline of March 2nd.
-Students who apply after the March 2nd priority deadline will not be considered for Cal Grant awards.

-Academic Year 2022/23
+Academic Year 2023/24

-Complete the 2022/23 FAFSA to attend anytime throughout the 2022/23 year (July 1, 2022, through June 30, 2023).
-The 2022/23 FAFSA will collect 2020 income and tax information and will be available on October 1, 2021.
-The FAFSA will decide whether both the parent's and the student's income and assets must be reported.
+Complete the 2023/24 FAFSA to attend anytime throughout the year 2023/24 (July 1, 2023, through June 30, 2024).
+The 2023/24 FAFSA will collect 2021 income and tax information.
+Each year the FAFSA for the following year becomes available on October 1.
+The FAFSA will determine if both the parent's and the student's income and assets must be reported.